michaelfester/docs/docs/reference/data-sources/glide-tables-api-for-beginners.md

 ## ROW IDs

-Depending on the platform that you’re using, you may need to create a workaround to store the RowID that Glide produces each time a new row is added within the table.
+Depending on the platform that you're using, you may need to create a workaround to store the RowID that Glide produces each time a new row is added within the table.

 ![](</docs/reference/data-sources/glide-tables-api-for-beginners/Frame%2056%20(15).png>)